 ReAqua are proud to have played a role in this project, funded by the Federal Government’s Australian Renewable Energy Agency (ARENA).
 The three-year project closes in 2020, and is presenting compelling results.
 ReAqua supplied the new pump for the site, with a higher efficiency motor as well as the drive and controls to run the system on solar.

 The Bundaberg sugarcane farm the project is based on, owned by the Killer family, has seen a reduction of 73% in pumping costs – from $116 per megalitre to $23.14 per megalitre.
 Josh Killer said that the project had already delivered enormous benefits to his operations, and he would continue with it after the project finished.
-“Our farm management strategy is no longer constrained by energy costs, and we are much more able and willing to irrigate according to crop need rather than worrying about the enormous expense of turning on the
+“Our farm management strategy is no longer constrained by energy costs, and we are much more able and willing to irrigate according to crop need rather than worrying about the enormous expense of turning on the pumps,” he said.

 “Tailored technologies to reduce pumping costs for irrigating farmers are desperately needed, whether the crop be sugarcane, cotton, wheat, canola or small crops,” said Dale Holliss, Deputy Chair of the National Irrigators Council and member of the Energy Consumers Australia Board advisory committee.
 “Farmers have been going to the wall in recent years due to soaring electricity prices, and this project was established to identify what was possible to stop this.
 As it transpires, the possibilities are many.